royalcatslotto/lottery-token-busd/Referral.md

 - _user is the user who are referred by _referrer
 - referralsCount function is called from frontend (return int)
 - totalReferralCommissions is called from frontend (return uint256)
+- claim button will display (visible) from frontend if totalReferralCommissions > 0
+- claimCommission is called from frontend
+- after claimCommission transaction is completed, call totalReferralCommissions function again.
+It should only return 0
+- after claimCommission transaction is completed, claim button should disappear;